 Would we recommend OXE?

 Based on our experience with the engines themselves, and OXE’s ability to support us when things don’t work, we might think twice before recommending OXE.
-If OXE manages to repair and/or modify our engines in a way that they work as expected – there are obviously some significant advantages, and our hope is that they will succeed.
+If OXE manages to repair and/or modify our engines in a way that they work as expected – there are some significant advantages, and we hope they will succeed.

 It may be that the engines delivered today are improved compared to the ones we got in 2021, but it is good to be on the lookout and ask for both extended and specified guarantees and response time and ensure that you have a dealer who can take responsibility and deliver spare parts.